CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_progbasics.md

 #### What’s the difference between git and GitHub?
 Git is a repository manager software where everyone has the repository stored locally at the same time.
-Github is a website for monitoring git projects, commits, and branches inside the repository
+Github is a website for monitoring git projects, commits, and branches inside the repository.

 ## Software design